The initiative is rolling out in three phases, as follows:

 - Providers may voluntarily transmit CMS-1500 medical bills (and required medical narratives, and/or attachments as applicable) through their clearinghouses (XML submission partners) to workers' compensation payers: insurers, third-party administrators or self-insured employers.

 - The CMS-1500 must be submitted with a detailed narrative report to be considered a valid submission.
 Guidance on Required Medical Narratives and Attachments

-- The Board will receive CMS-1500 files, narrative attachments, and payers' acknowledgment of receipt from XML submission partners, in a designated XML format.
+- The Board will receive CMS-1500 files, narrative attachments, and payers' acknowledgment of receipt directly from XML submission partners, in a designated XML format.
 The CMS-1500 forms and narrative attachments received by the Board will be combined and displayed in the applicable claimants' WCB case folders.

 - The XML submission partners will be required to be submit CMS-1500 and narrative reports to the Board within seven business days of receipt from the provider.
 When a CMS-1500 form and narrative report is not accepted by the payer within three business days, the XML submission partner will be required to advise the provider and seek direction as to whether to continue electronic submission attempts or submit the CMS-1500 and narrative report in paper format.
 The reporting requirements of the Workers' Compensation Law and its regulations, specifically 12 NYCRR §325-1.3, remain unchanged.
 Providers (and XML submission partners on behalf of providers) are required to remain compliant with these reporting requirements.